CarolinaFledgling/react-pratice-task-1/README.md

 - sort user by age from lowest to highest
 - search user by name
 - delete all users
 - reset all users age
+- reset name in users with checked checkbox

 ## Focusing on :